PanicStation.org

 Do not do these things

-• Do not give food or drink except honey in the specific child-only situation below (and only if it does not delay leaving for A&E).
+• Do not give food or drink, except for the limited child-only honey step below if it is safe and does not delay A&E.

-• Do not assume it’s “just a coin” without being checked.
+• Do not assume it was only a coin without medical checking.

-• Do not probe the mouth, nose, or ear with fingers/tools to “check”.
+• Do not poke, flush, or probe the mouth, nose, or ear to look for it.

 What to do now

-3. Otherwise: keep them nil by mouth (no food or drink) unless A&E tells you differently.
+3. Otherwise, keep them nil by mouth.
+That means no food or drink unless A&E or 999 tells you differently.

 What can wait

-• You do not need to confirm the battery’s exact size/type before leaving.
+• You do not need to identify the exact battery size before leaving.

-• You do not need to search stools, try “home remedies”, or wait for symptoms to guide you.
+• You do not need to search stools now.

-• You do not need to decide whether it “definitely happened” before getting urgent care—uncertainty is enough.
+• You do not need to decide what treatment is needed; A&E will assess that.

 Important reassurance